DOCPAC: Improving pet adoption, donation experience, and events

 About DOCPAC: Established in 1963, DOCPAC (formerly Six Flags Humane Society) has been part of Victoria, TX for a long time.
 Its mission is to shelter homeless pets and get them adopted.

-Website’s user experience needs improvement, example: donation and adoption pages
+The website’s user experience needs improvement, example: donation and adoption pages.

 3 Goals for Website Redesign

 More community outreach

 The UX process is typical but I started the process by combining user interview with user testing to discover areas for improvement.